Use the Grain effect to add a film grain to an image; the film grain looks like video noise.

 |•||On the right port, attach the element on which you want to apply the grain effect.|

-Use the Grain editor to adjust the amount of grain to add to an image; you can also use it to adjust the sharpness or softness of the grain.
+In the Layer Properties of the Grain node, you can adjust the amount of grain to add to an image as well as the sharpness and softness of the grain.

 |Noise||The amount of grain to add to the image based on the percentage of pixels to alter.
 The larger the value, the courser the grain.
 The smaller the value is to 0 (zero), the finer the grain.|